canjs/canjs/docs/can-guides/commitment/recipes/playlist-editor/playlist-editor.md

 - Use [https://developer.mozilla.org/en-US/docs/Web/API/Window/prompt] to prompt a user for a simple string value.

-- YouTube _only_ allows you to create a playlist, and then add items to it.
+- YouTube _only_ allows you to create a playlist and add items to it.

   To create a playlist: